ibm-cloud-docs/power-iaas/capturing-exporting-vm.md

 6. Give your captured image a **Name**.

-7. *(Optional)* If you decide to export to Cloud Object Storage, you are presented with more options:
+7. *(Optional)* If you decide to export to Cloud Object Storage (up to 10 TB), you are presented with more options:
    1. Select the **Region**.
    2. Select your **Bucket name** and **optional folders**.
    3. Provide your [HMAC access and HMAC secret keys](/docs/power-iaas?topic=power-iaas-deploy-custom-image#access-keys).